Skip to content

 Since volumes are FUSE-based mounts, they can not be used for applications that require block storage access (like database tables).
 Volumes are generally slower for both read and write operations compared to the local sandbox file system.

-Daytona Volumes are included at no additional cost.
+Daytona volumes are included at no additional cost.
 Each organization can create up to 100 volumes, and volume data does not count against your storage quota.